General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Conclusions and future research

 \section{Conclusions and future research}

 We presented the first superhuman agent for FoW chess, {\em Obscuro}.
-Our agent is completely based on real-time search, so---unlike prior superhuman game-playing AI agents---required no large-scale computation to learn a value function or blueprint strategy.
-This demonstrates the power of search alone: {\em Obscuro} required no large-scale computational effort and ran on regular consumer hardware, in contrast to most prior superhuman efforts involving search that we have discussed, which have run on large computing clusters with far more computing power at play time.
+Our agent is completely based on real-time search.
+Thus, {\em Obscuro} ran on regular consumer hardware, in contrast to most prior superhuman efforts involving search that we have discussed, which have run on large computing clusters with far more computing power at play time.
+This demonstrates the power of search alone.
 FoW chess is now the largest (measured by amount of imperfect information) turn-based game in which superhuman performance has been achieved and the largest game in which imperfect-information search techniques have been successfully applied.

 Since FoW chess is somewhat similar to regular chess, it was sufficient to combine a perfect-information evaluation function from regular chess (namely, that used by {\em Stockfish}) with our game-independent state-of-the-art search algorithms for imperfect-information games.
 Also, {\em Obscuro} stores at all times the entire set of possible states in memory.
 While these techniques were feasible for FoW chess---due to the similarity to regular chess and the relatively small infosets---one can imagine even more complex games on which they will not work directly.